MTBench: A Multimodal Time Series Benchmark for Temporal Reasoning and Question Answering: Detailed Examples

 \item \textbf{Categorizing the Trend}: Based on the calculated percentage change, the percentage change of approximately -24.5\% falls well below the $<$-4\% category. \end{enumerate}

 Given this analysis, \textbf{the predicted stock trend label is: $<-4\%$} {\quad\faTimes} \end{Mycolorbox}

-\begin{Mycolorbox}[colbacktitle=niceblue!90!black, coltitle=white, colframe=niceblue!90!black, colback=niceblue!5!white]{ GPT-4o Output with \textbf{Time Series + Text Input}}{} We'll analyze both the time-series stock price data and the news data, combining insights from both to forecast the future trend. \begin{enumerate} \item \textbf{Time Series Data Analysis:} The stock prices provided show a general declining trend over the last month.
+\begin{Mycolorbox}[GPT-4o Output with \textbf{Time Series + Text Input}]{colbacktitle=niceblue!90!black, coltitle=white, colframe=niceblue!90!black, colback=niceblue!5!white} We'll analyze both the time-series stock price data and the news data, combining insights from both to forecast the future trend. \begin{enumerate} \item \textbf{Time Series Data Analysis:} The stock prices provided show a general declining trend over the last month.
 The overall decrease from the beginning to the end of the time-series is approximately 24.16\% ((2.26 - 2.98) / 2.98 * 100)…… \item \textbf{News Data Analysis:} The news release is positive, detailing a significant potential order from Coleman Powersports for 4,800 crossover golf carts valued at \$27.6 million.
 This indicates anticipated growth and increased revenue in the near future, particularly as it suggests a rising trend in orders….. \item \textbf{Combining Insights:} While the time-series data indicates a recent downward trend, the positive news about future orders could counteract this negativity by boosting investor sentiment and potentially leading to a stock price increase.
 The news is fresh and could have a strong impact as it suggests future revenue growth, which might not yet be reflected in the time-series data.
 Investors may react positively to the news, expecting future growth, which could lead to a stock price increase in the short term. \end{enumerate} \textbf{Prediction:} Given the positive news and its potential impact on market sentiment, alongside the current downward trend in the time-series, \textbf{final Prediction is $+2\% \sim +4\%$.} {\quad\faCheck}

 \end{Mycolorbox}